dustmodebros/mnist_in_Java/README.md

    java -cp target/mnist-classifier-java-1.0-SNAPSHOT.jar com.example.Main
    ```

+2. Set the `trainSet` and `testSet` variables to the path to the downloaded .csv files in the `Main` class to load the datasets.

-2. Adjust the parameters in the `Main` class to configure the neural network architecture and learning rate.
+3. Adjust the parameters in the `Main` class to configure the neural network architecture and learning rate.

 ### Training